Booyaka101/economy-gaurdian/CONTRIBUTING.md

 ## Commit & PR Guidelines

-- Keep PRs small and scoped; link to the feature or bug.
+- Only make PRs for completed features or bug fixes; link to the feature or bug.
 - Update README/CONTRIBUTING when changing patterns or guardrails.
 - Add minimal tests or logging when fixing bugs that were hard to diagnose.